Etdescamps/tinymaes/README.md

 > published in IEEE TRANSATIONS ON EVOLUTIONARY COMPUTATION, VOL. 21 no. 5, OCTOBER 2017

 ## Features
+TinyMAES has been written so it can be easily embedded within an application.
+It does not use any global variable, so it is possible to run multiple instance of this algorithm in different threads.

 This library contains:
  * A Mersenne Twister Random Number Generator that is based on "Tables of 64-bit Mersenne Twisters" by T. Nishimura (published on ACM Transactions on Modeling and Computer Simulation 10.
 (2000))
  * A heap sort function that is especially efficient when lambda >> mu.